-In this article we showed that trigonometric polynomial shearlets, based on the construction of mutivariate periodic de la Vall\'{e}e Poussin-type wavelets, are able to detect singularities along boundary curves of characteristic functions.
+In this paper we showed that trigonometric polynomial shearlets based on the construction of multivariate periodic de la Vall\'{e}e Poussin-type wavelets are able to detect step discontinuities along boundary curves of characteristic functions.

-We used the localization properties of the trigonometric polynomial shearlets in the time and frequency domain to show the existence of lower and upper bounds for the arising inner products depending on the localization and orientation of the shearlet relatively to the boundary curve.
-It turned out that the magnitude of the shearlet coefficients decays very fast unless the trigonometric polynomial shearlet is nearly aligned with the edge curve.
-The rate of decay depends on the smoothness of the window function which was used to construct the trigonometric polynomial shearlets.
-To illustrate the main results we included some numerical examples.